Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - What exactly is getting bigger?
 The size of neurons?
 The number of neurons?
 The number of synapses?
 - Are neurons "feature detectors" as in they look for a single attribute or do they encode something more general and abstract?
 - In smell and taste, there doesn’t seem to be feature detectors because the response of one of those neurons is highly ambiguous.
-- In vision though, neurons seem to have specific receptive fields that are highly tuned to one specific stimulus.
+- In vision though, neurons have specific receptive fields that are highly tuned to one specific stimulus.
 - The cerebellum is another important site for motor learning; it’s a place where what is intended is compared with what has happened.
 - When there’s a difference, the circuits update to learn from experience.